Skip to content

 The Collections and Wanted Lists tabs have no format dimension to group by, so the Group selector is omitted from their toolbars entirely — they show only the Sort selector (Alphabetical, Recently updated, Current price) and the Reverse toggle.

-The generated site includes a Prices dropdown in the header for switching between USD (TCGPlayer), EUR (Cardmarket), and TIX (MTGO) at runtime.
-The dropdown only shows currencies selected by the --currencies flag.
+The generated site includes a Prices dropdown in the header for switching between USD (TCGPlayer or Card Kingdom retail), EUR (Cardmarket), and TIX (MTGO) at runtime.
+The dropdown only shows currencies selected by the --currencies flag that an enabled price store can answer for (USD needs tcgplayer or cardkingdom, EUR needs cardmarket), and hides itself entirely when priceSources is empty.
 When switching currencies:

 • All displayed prices update to the selected currency